Polish–Ottoman War (1620–1621): Background

-The war
+War

+In September 1620, Poland secured a victory at Jassy under Stanisław Żółkiewski.

 In 1620, the Ottoman forces crushed the Commonwealth army at the Battle of Ţuţora (Cecora).
 The campaign was suspended for the winter but, in 1621, both sides resumed hostilities.

 The Turks, following their victory in the Battle of Ţuţora, had high hopes of conquering Ukraine (then a part of Poland), and perhaps even toppling the Commonwealth entirely and reaching the Baltic Sea.
 This time, however, they were stopped by a Commonwealth army, aided by a large Cossack detachment, at the Battle of Khotyn.
 The 45,000 Poles and Cossacks were able to withstand an Ottoman army at least two times the size of the Commonwealth's army at Khotyn and deal severe losses to the Ottoman army throughout the month of September.
 When the Polish cavalry rallied forth in October they broke the will of the besiegers and the Sultan sued for peace.
-The ensuing peace treaty resulted in no border change, but the Commonwealth agreed to stop its interference in Moldavia.
+The ensuing peace treaty gave the Fortress of Khotyn to Moldavia as an Ottoman vassal, and the Commonwealth agreed to stop its interference in Moldavia.
 Both sides claimed victory, as the Commonwealth saw the battle of Khotyn as a successful stopping of the Ottoman invasion of its mainland and the Ottoman Empire achieved its goal of removing the impending threat on the Moldavian lands.

 The Polish–Ottoman border would remain relatively peaceful until the Polish–Ottoman War (1633–34) and the Polish–Ottoman War (1672–76).